-A lot of the travel nursing companies have 401(k) plans in place and offer the plan as an employee benefit for their travel nurses.
-The 401(k) is a great place to put money aside and very often the company may even match the contributions that are being made by the nurse which makes it even more beneficial.
+Many travel nursing companies have 401k plans in place and offer the plan as an employee benefit for their travel nurses.
+The 401k is a great place to put money aside, and very often, the company may even match the contributions made by the nurse, which makes it even more beneficial.

-As a travel nurse though there are considerations that should be made before participating in the plan.
-Make sure to check how the matching works and make sure to look into how the vesting schedule is set up.
-The matching is basically going to show what the company will put into your 401(k) and it is normally a percentage of your salary and can depend on what you put in yourself.
-The vesting schedule will show you how long you have to stay with the employer in order to be able to keep the money they put into the plan.
+As a travel nurse, though, there are considerations that should be made before participating in the plan.
+Make sure to check how the matching works and look into how the vesting schedule is set up.
+The matching is basically going to show what the company will put into your 401k, and it is normally a percentage of your salary and can depend on what you put in yourself.
+The vesting schedule will show you how long you have to stay with the employer to keep the money they put into the plan.
 The vesting schedule often follows a sliding scale where you get to keep a higher percentage of the employer contribution the longer you stay.
-This is important to look at since travel nurses often change job more frequently than regular nurses.
+This is important to look at since travel nurses often change jobs more frequently than regular nurses.

 How Do I manage multiple accounts?